Samuel P. Cowley

-Samuel Parkinson Cowley (July 23, 1899 – November 28, 1934) was an agent of the Federal Bureau of Investigation (FBI) who was killed in the line of duty in a gunfight with Baby Face Nelson in 1934 on Route 14 in Barrington, Illinois.
+Samuel Parkinson Cowley (July 23, 1899 – November 28, 1934) was an American federal agent.
+He was an agent of the Federal Bureau of Investigation (FBI) who was killed in the line of duty in a gunfight with Baby Face Nelson in 1934 on Route 14 in Barrington, Illinois.

 Cowley was a son of Matthias F. Cowley, an apostle of the Church of Jesus Christ of Latter-day Saints (LDS Church), by one of his four wives, Luella Parkinson Cowley.
 He was born in Franklin, Idaho on July 23, 1899.
 His half-brother, Matthew Cowley (son of Matthias F. and Abbie Hyde Cowley), was also an apostle of the LDS Church.
 Prior to joining the FBI, Samuel Cowley attended Utah State Agricultural College and George Washington University Law School.

 Role in the Dillinger manhunt

 In early 1934, Cowley was sent by J. Edgar Hoover (as head of the "Flying Squad") to Chicago specifically to aid the FBI pursuit of John Dillinger.
 The Chicago Agents initially resented Cowley as a desk jockey who was infringing on their territory and driving them too hard.
 However, Cowley soon established a reputation as one who drove himself as hard as he drove his agents.